Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Abstract

 The Bose-Mesner algebra of the coherent configuration is then isomorphic to the adjacency algebra of the graph.
 The latter is more easily computed, and comes with a ``small'' set of generators, so we are able to produce examples of Bose-Mesner algebras with particularly simple presentations.

 When a group~$G$ acts ``strongly transitively'', in a certain sense, on a graph, we show that a distance function as above exists canonically; moreover, when the graph is a building, we show that strong transitivity is equivalent to the usual condition of transitivity on pairs of incident chambers and apartments.
+As an example, we show that the action of the Mathieu group~$M_{24}$ on its usual geometry is not strongly transitive.

 We study affine planes in detail.
 These are not buildings, yet the machinery developed allows us to state and prove some results which are directly analogous to classical facts in the theory of projective planes (which {\em are} buildings).
 In particular, we prove a variant of the Ostrom-Wagner theorem on Desarguesian planes which holds in both the projective and the affine case. }